dfamonteiro/blog/blog/content/posts/brainfuck-ir.md

 series = []
 +++

 Brainfuck is an interesting programming language, to say the least.
-As the most proeminent [Esoteric programming language](https://en.wikipedia.org/wiki/Esoteric_programming_language "Esoteric programming language Wikipedia page") out there, it provides a truly cursed programming experience.
+As the most prominent [Esoteric programming language](https://en.wikipedia.org/wiki/Esoteric_programming_language "Esoteric programming language Wikipedia page") out there, it provides a truly cursed programming experience.
 It is quite minimalistic as well, featuring only 8 distinct instructions and a programming model that can be best described as a glorified [Turing machine](https://en.wikipedia.org/wiki/Turing_machine "Turing machine Wikipedia page"), making writing a Brainfuck compiler an interesting programming exercise.
 However, we might as well go a step further and develop an intermediate representation for it, because, well, why not?[^1]

 [^1]: I stand in the shoulders of [giants](https://esolangs.org/wiki/Brainfuck_implementations "Brainfuck implementations") that have done a much better job than I have of optimizing Brainfuck.

 ## The Brainfuck programming model: a refresher

 In order to execute a Brainfuck program, four crucial elements are needed:

 1. The program source code (the only element that is immutable)
 2. The program counter
 3. The memory (an infinite[^2] array of byte-sized cells)
 4. The memory pointer

 ### The Brainfuck instruction set

 Brainfuck puts the _Reduced_ in RISC, featuring a grand total of 8 instructions:

 - `>` - Moves the memory pointer one cell to the right
 - `<` - Moves the memory pointer one cell to the left
 - `+` - Adds 1 to the value of the cell